KeatonBuddy/CPSC-Projects/README.md

 A collection of computer science projects completed during my undergraduate coursework.
 This repository showcases various assignments and personal projects developed to enhance my understanding of programming concepts and problem-solving skills.

 ## 📁 Project Overview
+- **ARM and C Projects**: Low-level programming exercises in ARM assembly and C, covering topics like embedded systems startup code, memory-mapped I/O, and microcontroller interfacing.

 - BeginnerCode: Introductory exercises focusing on fundamental programming constructs such as loops, conditionals, and basic data structures.

 - CandyCrush: A simplified version of the popular Candy Crush game, emphasizing array manipulation and game logic implementation.